 The proposed upgrades to the public streets bordering the development site have been designed to lend a strong character to the precinct and to enable equal and amenable access of pedestrians, cyclists and vehicles.
-Large canopied native trees and under story planting/ turf verge will form an important role in giving the site the character of an open, green and connected development.
-Additional street parking is provided along Flora Street.
+Large canopied native trees and under story planting/ turf verge will form an important role in giving the site the character of an open, green and connected development. about the area's natural ecology through a series of interpretive and Additional street parking is provided along Flora Street.